skramm/homog2d/docs/homog2d_manual.md

 All the code is in the namespace `h2d`, so either add `using namespace h2d;`, either use it as a prefix on each type.

 This library provides several main data types: lines, points, segments, circles, ellipses, polyline and homography matrices.
-These can be used to transform (planar transformation) one of the basic types.
+These can be used to transform one of the basic types (planar transformation).
 It is implemented as a homogeneous 3x3 matrix.

 All the data types implement a comparison operator ( `==` and  `!=`).